cooper/ferret/doc/Keywords.md

 ### method

 ```
-method <name> [ { [<statements>...] } ]
+method <name> { <statements> }
 ```

 Declares a class instance method.

 All methods are implemented as events.
 The event will be assigned to the property `name` of the class's prototype object.

-The curly bracket delimiters (`{` and `}`) may be omitted if the method has no body.
-This is useful for declaring an event with no default callback.

 ```
 class Person